jcwynar/COMP2210/README.md

 # COMP2210
-Homework files for COMP 2210 (Fundamentals of Computing I) at AU
+Homework files for COMP 2210 (Fundamentals of Computing II) at AU